EnviroLab Asia has collaborated with key partners in order to fulfill its mission.

 The English-language, four-year liberal arts institution at Korea’s top private research university serves as a partner for Year 3 of the grant.

-Founded in 1887, Whittier College is a regional partner, who is currently in the implementation stage of the LIASE grant.
-Their areas of focus are China and Myanmar.
-Activities supported by grant funds include new interdisciplinary course and module development, courses linked with Chinese universities, advanced language learning opportunities, faculty and student exchanges, and faculty and student travel to China and Myanmar.
-Whittier is a planning partner for the Joint Conference, which features faculty and student research by the Southern California LIASE grantees.
+Founded in 1887, Whittier College is a regional partner, who received the LIASE implementation grant that ended in 2019.
+Their areas of focus were China and Myanmar.
+Activities supported by grant funds included new interdisciplinary course and module development, courses linked with Chinese universities, advanced language learning opportunities, faculty and student exchanges, and faculty and student travel to China and Myanmar.
+Whittier helped plan the Regional LIASE Conferences, which featured faculty and student research by the Southern California LIASE grantees.

 Founded in 1887, Occidental College, or “Oxy,” is a regional partner, whose LIASE grant ended, but continues to share research and program opportunities with the Claremont Colleges.
 The Oxy program consisted of partnerships with universities and non-profits primarily in Hong Kong and Nanjing; course work and student research opportunities that explore environmental issues, policies, research, and community action; a research program focused on air quality, built environment and land use, and food systems; new publications; and opportunities for exchange.
-Oxy is a planning partner in the Joint Conference.
+Oxy also helped plan the Regional LIASE Conferences.